katcipis/katcipis.github.io/_drafts/restless-restfull.md

-He just describes exactly what sadly happened to REST, instead of being considered as another architectural style, among others, with it's own tradeoffs, it has become the latest fad in architectural design.
+He just describes exactly what sadly happened to REST, instead of being considered as another architectural style, among others, with it's own trade-offs, it has become the latest fad in architectural design.
 Design-by-buzzword, there is no way to put it better.
 Need more convincing ?
 Another pearl from the dissertation: